calmm-js/documentation/introduction-to-calmm.md

 ```

 However, as we will learn, getting and, to a lesser degree, setting the values
-of atoms generally is generally discouraged, because doing so makes it harder to
+of atoms is generally discouraged, because doing so makes it harder to keep the
-keep the state of our program consistent.
+state of our program consistent.
 There are better ways.

 We can also modify the value of the atom, by passing it a function, that will be
 called with the current value of the atom and must return the new value: